Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Provident Fund

 EPF is a statutory benefit for Indian workers.
-Pan-India, the Employees' Provident Funds and Miscellaneous Provisions Act, 1952 ("Act") applies.
 The Central Board of Trustees (CBT) manages the Employees' Provident Fund (EPF) on behalf of the government, employers, and employees.
+Learn more about Various Provident Fund Schemes in this blog.

 Table of Contents

 The Employees’ Provident Fund Organisation, also known as EPFO, is a non-constitutional organisation that promotes retirement savings among workers.
 The organisation was started in 1951 and is run by the Ministry of Labour and Employment of the Government of India.
 The Board is helped by the EPFO.
-Learn more about Various Schemes Under the Provident Fund.
+Learn more about Various Provident Fund Schemes in this blog.

-To accommodate individuals from other nations as well as Indian labourers, measures are now being taken (from countries with whom the EPFO has signed bilateral agreements).
+To accommodate individuals from other nations as well as Indian laborers, measures are now being taken (from countries with whom the EPFO has signed bilateral agreements).

 Employees’ Provident Fund as a Concept